Nihang

+Etymology

+The word Nihang may come from the Persian word for a mythical sea creature (نهنگ).
+The term owes its origin to Mughal historians, who compared the ferocity of the Akāli with that of crocodiles.
+The meaning of Akali in Sikhism however, is the immortal army of Akāl (God).
+According to Harjinder Singh Dilgeer, tracing the term Nihang to the Persian word for a crocodile is a misinterpretation and instead it refers to a "fearless person".
+Dilgeer states that the term Nihang is also used in gurbani, where it refers to someone who is carefree.

+The word Akāli means timeless or immortal.
+Literally, it means one who belongs to Akāl (beyond time).
+In other words, an Akāli is that person who is subject of none but God only.
+The term Akāli was first used during the time of Guru Gobind Singh.
+It became popular in the last decades of the eighteenth century.
 The term came to be associated with “commitment, fearlessness, boldness, struggle, and justice.”

-Etymology

-Nihang may come from the Persian word for a mythical sea creature (نهنگ).
-The term owes its origin to Mughal historians, who compared the ferocity of the Akali with that of crocodiles.
-The meaning of Akali in Sikhism however, is the immortal army of Akal (God).

-Origin
+History

+Origins

-According to Pashaura Singh and Louis E. Fenech, there exists three main theories regarding the genesis of the Nihangs.
-These three theories are summarized below:
+According to Pashaura Singh and Louis E. Fenech, reiterating the work of Nabha (1999), there exists three main theories regarding the genesis of the Nihangs.
+These three theories are summarised below: